 Karrier Motors was taken over by Rootes in 1926.
 It was at this time that Harry began working as a freelance photographer for the Huddersfield Examiner.

 Helen covered many other interesting and varied subjects, for example, mill working, farming, schools and hospitals.
 There was something of interest for all the audience.

 We were in admiration of the photographer with all his equipment capturing moments in and around Huddersfield and Holmfirth.
 Quite different to today, using our mobile phone cameras.

-A summer morning visit gave 26 HCS members, friends and relatives an insight into the processes which have made Johnsons Wellfield at Crosland Hill the country's most distinguished producer of natural York sandstone.
+A morning visit in August 2019 gave 26 HCS members, friends and relatives an insight into the processes which have made Johnsons Wellfield at Crosland Hill the country's most distinguished producer of natural York sandstone.